 This procedure is recommended for those people who are seeking a minor adjustment to the size or shape of their nose.
 The procedure is completely safe and is approved by the International Medical Association and U.S Food and Drug Administration (FDA).

-Nose job without surgery can be successfully accomplished by using injectable fillers to straighten the nose profile.
-The surgeon can fill in the depressions or smoothen out the hump on the nose by filling in the adjoining areas.
+Nose job without surgery which is commonly termed as nose lifter treatment or nasal lifting surgery can be successfully accomplished by using injectable fillers to straighten the nose profile.
+The surgeon can fill in the depressions or smooth out the hump on the nose by filling in the adjoining areas.

 The most commonly used dermal fillers for nose are Hyaluronic acid and calcium based microsphere filler called Radiesse®.